Alan R. Graham: Later political career

-Graham was the Minister of Agriculture from 1987–1991, Minister of Natural Resources and Energy from 1991 to 1998 and served on Cabinet committees of Policy and Priorities, Board of Management, and Budget.
-From 1997-1998, he was Deputy Premier of New Brunswick.
+Graham was the Minister of Agriculture from 1987 to 1991, Minister of Natural Resources and Energy from 1991 to 1998 and served on Cabinet committees of Policy and Priorities, Board of Management, and Budget.
+From 1997 to 1998, he was Deputy Premier of New Brunswick.
 During his political career, Graham served on numerous Legislative Committees.
 While in opposition, he acted as critic for Agriculture, Natural Resources, Housing, Health, and Alcoholism and Drug Dependency.
 He was also Liberal Caucus Chairperson and Opposition House Leader.
 He was first appointed a member of the former Atomic Energy Control Board in 1999, and has since been reappointed a member of the Canadian Nuclear Safety Commission.
 He has been a Trustee of the Nature Conservancy of Canada, a member of the Board of the Atlantic Salmon Federation and an Honorary President of the Atlantic Canada Woodworking Centre of Excellence.